MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/fulfillment-preferences.md

 > ![Screenshot of grouping time group details](./media/scheduling-fulfillment-preferences-time-group-detail-group2.png)

 > [!Note]
-> Time group details ensure the start time of the booking falls within the time group, however the end time can fall beyond.
+> Time group details ensure the start time of the booking falls within the time group; however, the end time can fall beyond.
 In the preceeding example screenshot, a resource available at 11:59 AM appears in the "morning" time group, and the duration of the booking will spill over into lunch/afternoon time group.

 ## Using intervals and time groups together